Skip to main content

 eLearning Modules & Interactive Case Studies

-Are you new to Northwestern, clinical research, or your role?
-We have curated content for both coordinators and investigators who are looking to learn more about the field of clinical research in a structured, interactive way.
+Are you new to Northwestern, clinical research or your role?
+We have curated content for coordinators and investigators seeking to learn more about the field of clinical research in a structured, interactive way.

 Required Trainings